 Set up your breadboard and LEDs.

 - You will use a solderless breadboard to easily connect multiple LEDs.
-You can learn how to use a breadboard in the Science Buddies reference How to Use a Breadboard.
+You can learn how to use a breadboard in the Science Buddies reference How to Use a Breadboard for Electronics and Circuits.
 The LEDs have metal wires sticking out of them called leads (pronounced "leeds").
 These leads can be easily inserted into and removed from tiny holes on the breadboard.

 Insert six LEDs into the breadboard in a staggered row, as shown in Figure 8.
 Important: LEDs have two leads, one longer and one shorter.
 They represent the positive and negative sides of the LED, respectively.
 In order for multiple LEDs to be connected in a row (also called in series), the negative lead of one LED must be connected to the positive end of the next LED.
 Make sure that all of your longer (positive) LED leads are positioned on the left, and all of your shorter (negative) LED leads are positioned on the right or your experiment will not work properly.